-In the situation where the school is open, and staff are delivering their normal lessons, there will be fewer live lessons provided to self-isolating students.
+In the situation where the school is open, and staff are delivering their normal sessions, there will be fewer live sessions provided to self-isolating students.

 To access the full range of support and resources, students will need to know how to a) use their e-mail b) access frog assignments and c) use the classroom sections of the VLE.
 There are some quick video guides provided here to help (please use Google Chrome when accessing school systems):

 Logging into the VLE for the first time

 Frog/VLE - How to Submit work online Student Guide